rehive/docs-portal/content/building/currency-manager-extension/transaction_flows.md

 By default, a currency manager extension is not required to do anything special for internal transfers within the Rehive ecosystem.
 In this case it should just Complete the Rehive transaction if it’s a transfer.
 See the [1 to1 mapping transfers](/building/currency-manager-extension/1-to-1-mapping/) section for a more advanced handling of transfers.

 A transfer can be detected by checking that the `partner_id` on the transaction webhook data is not null.

+### Advanced transition handling

+#### Initiated to Pending transition
+A pending transaction means the third party is either waiting for confirmation to process the transaction or is in the process of processing the transaction.

+If the third party system supports pending transactions the currency manager extension can use the Initiated to Pending transition as a trigger for creating Pending third party transactions.
+In this case the manager would:

+1. Receive an Initiated to Pending transition event.
+2. Create a pending transaction on the third party.
+3. Store a link to both the pending Rehive transaction and the pending third party transaction.
+4. If successful, approve the transition event.

+#### Pending to Complete transition
+A complete transaction denotes that all balance changes are final and the transaction has been successful on the third party.

+The flow for handling completing a transaction is as follows:

+1. Receive a Pending to Complete transition event.
+2. Check if an existing pending transaction exists.
+If it does try and Complete it on the third party system.
+If not, create it in a Complete form on the third party.
+3. Update the internal status of the transaction.
+4. Once complete on the third party approve the transition event.